jfltzngr/jfltzngr.github.io/_projects/4_bikit.md

 ---
 layout: page
 title: bikit
-description: The Building Inspection Toolkit helps you with machine learning projects in the field of damage recognition on built structures, currenlty with a focus on bridges made of reinforced concrete.
+description: The Building Inspection Toolkit makes datasets and pretrained models in the field of damage recognition on built structures easily accessible.
 importance: 4
 category: work
 related_publications: 9897743